 Since the late 1970’s incisional refractive surgery (RK) has treated nearsightedness and astigmatism in patients all over the world.
 Now refractive surgery has experienced the dawn of a new era with the advent of the excimer laser.
 For nearly 25% of the population, excimer Laser in-Situ Keratomileusis, or LASIK, could represent the first step towards less dependence on corrective lenses for many.
 LASIK is a surgical procedure used to correct nearsightedness, farsightedness, and astigmatism, reducing or eliminating the dependence on eyeglasses or contact lenses for many patients.

-To perform LASIK, Dr. Bergstrom creates a thin surface flap by using a microkeratome on the cornea.
+To perform LASIK, Dr. Bergstrom creates a thin surface flap by using a microkeratome or laser on the cornea.
 This exposes deeper tissue layers, which are then treated with the highly precise, computer guided Excimer laser.
 Once this process is completed, Dr. Bergstrom carefully replaces the corneal surface flap to protect the eye.
 How successful is the procedure?
 The vast majority of people who undergo LASIK are able to pass a drivers’ license test without their glasses or contacts.
 Since LASIK can be used to treat very high levels of refractive error, it is sometimes necessary to fine-tune the initial procedure with additional refractive procedures to obtain the best final result.

 Patients who receive LASIK from Dr. Bergstrom have extraordinary outcomes.